beatrizdile/42sp-printf/README.md

 - Output formatted strings to the console or other output streams
 - Support for variable argument lists using variadic functions
 - Comprehensive error handling and support for edge cases

-## Usage

-To use the `ft_printf` function in your project, follow these steps:

-1. Clone the repository to your local machine: